-Beausoleil, a flowery town and green setting on the Côte d'Azur, situated in an amphitheatre above the Principality of Monaco, between 40 and 560m in altitude.
+Beausoleil, a flowery city and green setting of the French Riviera, located in an amphitheater above the Principality of Monaco, between 40 and 560m altitude.

-The Sanctuary of St. Joseph will amaze you with its stained glass windows, and the daily market in the city centre offers a wide variety of fresh produce.
+The Sanctuary of St. Joseph will amaze you with its stained glass windows, and the daily market in the city center offers a wide variety of fresh products.

-Culture is not left out, with a rich and varied theatre programme at the Michel Daner theatre and monthly exhibitions in the municipal art gallery.
+Culture is not left out, with a rich and varied theatrical program at the Michel Daner theater.

 Its location and origins

-This exceptional geographical situation offers a remarkable panorama of the Mediterranean coastline from Cap Ferrat to Italy.
+This exceptional geographical location offers a remarkable panorama of the Mediterranean coastline from Cap Ferrat to Italy.

-The origins of the town date back to antiquity and are linked to those of La Turbie, as the remains of the historic monument of the Oppidum du Mont des Mules testify.
+The origins of the town go back to antiquity and are linked to those of La Turbieas evidenced by the remains of the historical monument of the Oppidum du Mont des Mules.

-But it was with the birth of Monte-Carlo that Beausoleil will prosper, created on April 10th 1904.
+But it is with the birth of Monte-Carlo that Beausoleil will prosper, created on April 10th 1904.

-The town experienced a considerable demographic and economic boom, with its two casinos and its cog railway.
+The town experienced considerable demographic and economic growth, with its two casinos and its cog railway.

-This "Belle Epoque" (1870-1920) favoured the arts while developing the technical progress that brought comfort and well-being to the demanding clientele.
+This "Belle Epoque" (1870-1920) favored the arts while developing the technical progress that brought comfort and well-being to the demanding clientele.